stalniy/casl/CONTRIBUTING.md

 * All features or bug fixes **must be tested** by one or more specs (unit-tests).
 * All public API methods **must be documented** in docs-src/src/content/pages.
-* Project follows [Airbnb's TypeScript Style Guide][js-style-guide] with [some exceptions](.eslintrc).
-All these will be checked by CI when you submit your PR
+* Project follows recommended eslint with [some exceptions](packages/dx/config/eslint.config.mjs).
+All these will be checked by CI when you submit a PR

 ## <a name="commit"></a> Commit Message Guidelines